 Work to a deadline

 If you’re lucky, an editor has already given you one of these.
 If not, set one yourself.
-I find competitions make great deadlines.
+I find writing competitions make great deadlines.
 They’re also a good way to put your work in front of potential publishers and editors.
 If there’s no pressing need to complete a piece, other priorities will push it aside and it’ll end up languishing half-baked in some forgotten folder on your desktop.

 Talk it out